Sports in Montreal: Basketball

-So far, all attempts at establishing a professional basketball team in Montreal have failed.
-The most recent attempt so far, the Montreal Jazz of the National Basketball League of Canada, lasted for only one season.
+Montreal has had several minor pro basketball teams.
+Currently the city is home to the Montreal Alliance of the Canadian Elite Basketball League, and the Montreal Toundra of The Basketball League.
+Previously the Montreal Jazz played a single season in the National Basketball League of Canada.

-However, Montreal has established itself as a popular place for NBA preseason games.
+Montreal has also established itself as a popular place for NBA preseason games.
 On October 22, 2010, the Bell Centre hosted the first pre-season National Basketball Association (NBA) game between the Toronto Raptors and the New York Knicks.
-This was followed by further games on October 19, 2012, when they faced the New York Knicks, October 20, 2013, when the Boston Celtics played against the Minnesota Timberwolves, October 24, 2014, when the Toronto Raptors played against the New York Knicks, October 23, 2015, when the Toronto Raptors played against the Washington Wizards, October 10, 2018, when the Toronto Raptors played against the Brooklyn Nets, and October 14, 2022, when the Toronto Raptors played against the Boston Celtics.
-All seven games were held at the Bell Centre and were sold out.
+This was followed by further games on October 19, 2012, when they faced the New York Knicks, October 20, 2013, when the Boston Celtics played against the Minnesota Timberwolves, October 24, 2014, when the Toronto Raptors played against the New York Knicks, October 23, 2015, when the Toronto Raptors played against the Washington Wizards, October 10, 2018, when the Toronto Raptors played against the Brooklyn Nets, October 14, 2022, when the Toronto Raptors played against the Boston Celtics, and October 12, 2023, when the Oklahoma City Thunder played against the Detroit Pistons.
+All eight games were held at the Bell Centre and were sold out.
 They were played in an attempt to gauge the city's interest in a full-time team.

 Montreal is considered a possible future location for an NBA team.

 Gaelic sports

 The Gaelic games of hurling and Gaelic football, governed by the Gaelic Athletic Association, have been played in Montreal since 1948.
 These sports have become increasingly popular with locals and new Irish immigrants.
 Beginners are actively encouraged.
-Games are played against Quebec City, Toronto, Kingston, Ottawa, Halifax, St.Johns etc..
+Games are played against other cities such as Quebec City, Toronto, Kingston, Ottawa, Halifax, and St. John's.
 There is also a domestic co-ed Montreal Gaelic Football Superleague open to complete beginners.
 They are played under the banner of the Montreal Shamrocks GAC.
 Despite having no home field, Gaelic sports have grown leaps and bounds over the years, many requests have been submitted to the city as the Shamrocks await a permanent home.